cedricziel/idea-concourse/README.md

 <!-- Plugin description -->
 This plugin integrates knowledge about ConcourseCI pipeline files in IntelliJ based IDEs.

+Structure:
+* the plugin provides a JSON schema to the IDE to provide stable autocompletion and validation for keys in both pipelines and task files

+Validation:
+* the plugin provides some inspections to avoid referencing invalid data
 <!-- Plugin description end -->

 ## Installation